suhock/php-dependency-injection/README.md

 ```

 These exceptions all extend `RuntimeException`: they signal a misconfigured or
-misused container — a consumer error surfaced at run time — rather than a
+misused container — a consumer error surfaced at build time or at run time —
-violated internal invariant.
+rather than a violated internal invariant.

 The base class is `DependencyInjectionException`.
 Notable subclasses include:

+ - `Validation\ContainerValidationException` — thrown by
+   `ContainerBuilder::build()`, aggregating every guaranteed-failure
+   configuration defect it found (see
+   [Building the container](#building-the-container)).
+Unlike the rest of this
+   list, this is a build-time error: fix the builder's configuration and call
+   `build()` again.
  - `ClassNotFoundException` — no service is registered for the requested class.
- - `CircularDependencyException` — a dependency cycle was detected.
+ - `CircularDependencyException` — a dependency cycle was detected; for cycles
+   through ordinary descriptors this is now caught at build time as a
+   `ContainerValidationException` instead, so this exception at run time means
+   the cycle passed through a custom instance provider.
  - `ScopeException` — a scoped service was requested with no active scope, or a
    disposed scope was used.
  - `ImplementationException` — a mapped implementation is not a subtype of the